rcarranza24/cli_project/README.md

 # Welcome to the Rick and Morty character CLI!
-This CLI allows you to pick a charactive from the cartoon TV show "Rick and Morty" and allows you to see more information about each character.
+This CLI allows you to pick a character from the cartoon TV show "Rick and Morty" and allows you to see more information about each character.

 ## Installation